-Among other litigation matters, Mr. Fenske has represented:
+Among other matters, Mr. Fenske:

 Prior to joining Jenner & Block, Mr. Fenske interned in the United States Attorney’s Office for the Northern District of Illinois.
 While at the U.S. Attorney’s Office, he assisted with federal criminal prosecutions for mail fraud, public corruption, and tax evasion.
 Mr. Fenske served as executive articles editor of the Northwestern University Law Review.
 He is the past chair of the Antitrust Committee of the Chicago Bar Association.